Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 If an opponent that was successfully disengaged from tries to close into Melee Range on the next round, reflexively move back to Short Range from them.
 (This reflexive action does not count as a Move action.)

-### Rush

-Rush, unlike other move actions, consumes the **Action Slot** of the character, and so explicityly *may* be used in conjunction with other Move Actions.

-Against a targetMake a (Dexterity + Athletics) Roll vs a

 Situational Defenses
 --------------------